ncbi/vadr/documentation/output-formats.md

 ```

 The summary section is followed by the output file list <a
+name="log-outputfilelist></a> which lists many (but not necessarily
-name="log-outputfilelist> which lists all the files that were created
-by the script.
-This information is identical to what is output to the
+all of) the files that were created by the script.
+This list is meant
-`filelist` output file <a name="filelistformat>.
-For example:
+to contain the files that are most relevant to the typical
+user.
+Switching back to the above `v-build.pl` command example output:

 ```
 # Output printed to screen saved in:                                NC_039897.vadr.log